 For local user account

-Open Start menu, click Settings icon to open Settings app, and then click Update & security.
+Open the Start menu, click the Settings icon to open the Settings app, and then click Update & security.

 If you’re using a local user account, you might be asked to enter the password of your local user account.
 Once you add the Microsoft account and the license is linked to your Microsoft account.
 You will see “Windows is activated with a digital license linked to your Microsoft account” on the activation page of Settings.